ddsoriano/denise-helper/autoemail/README.md

 - `--make` or `-m` specifies which datasets you want to iterate.
 Choose from `mer`, `emg`, `ieeg`, `feat`, `lang`, or `all`.
 Note that `python autoemail.py <NUM_RUN> --make all` is the same as `python autoemail.py <NUM_RUN>`.
 - `--email` or `-e` if you want to email a copy of the zip file to the recipient/s of your choice.
 Specify the email recipients at *config.py*.

+### Setting up Gmail account

+If you want to use the email feature, a Gmail account is necessary.
+I couldn't get it to work with bmail though so you should use a different account with this.
+Set it up through these steps:

+1. Enable POP and IMAP on your email (this can be found in Gmail settings).
+2. Turn on 'less secure apps access' through this [link](https://myaccount.google.com/lesssecureapps?pli=1).

+NOTE: This wouldn't work if you have 2-step verification on for your Gmail.
+To use this program, turn 2-step verification OFF.

 ***